Related provisions for COBS 20.2.55

 The firm should include an independent element in the policyholder advocate selection process, which may include consulting representative groups of policyholders or using the services of a recruitment consultant.
 When considering an application for approval of a nominee to perform the policyholder advocate role, the FSA will have regard to the extent to which the firm has involved others in the selection process.

 The precise role of the policyholder advocate in any particular case will depend on the nature of the firm and the reattribution proposed.
-A firm will need to discuss with the FSA the precise role of the policyholder advocate in a particular case (COBS 20.2.45 R).
-However, the role of the policyholder advocate should include:(1) negotiating with the firm, on behalf of the relevant with-profits policyholders, the benefits to be offered to them in exchange for the rights or interests
+A firm will need to discuss, with a view to agreeing,2 with the FSA the precise role of the policyholder advocate in a particular case (COBS 20.2.45 R).
+However, the role of the policyholder advocate should include:(1) negotiating with the firm, on behalf of the relevant with-profits policyholders, the benefits to be offered to them in exchange

 A firm's execution policy should determine the relative importance of each of the execution factors or establish a process by which the firm will determine the relative importance of the execution factors.
 The relative importance that the firm gives to those execution factors must be designed to obtain the best possible result for the execution of its client orders.
 Ordinarily, the FSA would expect that price will merit a high relative importance in obtaining the best possible